- Princes Street, Auckland Central

 Car or Walk

-From Downtown Auckland, from Queen Street, turn right into Wellesley Street East and then right into Princes St. There are access paths through the park from Kitchener Street, Wellesley Street, Princes Street and Bowen Avenue.
+From Downtown Auckland, from Queen Street, turn right into Wellesley Street East and then right into Princes Street.
+There are access paths through the park from Kitchener Street, Wellesley Street, Princes Street and Bowen Avenue.

 Get directions with Google Maps.